Particular/docs.particular.net/Content/NServiceBus/how-do-i-specify-to-which-destination-a-message-will-be-sent.md

 For more information, see the [PubSub sample](https://github.com/NServiceBus/NServiceBus/tree/master/Samples/PubSub) config file.

-Destinations can be QueueName@ServerName, or just QueueName if the destination is the local machine.
+Destinations can be `QueueName@ServerName`, or just `QueueName` if the destination is the local machine.

 You can also call the following, even though it is not recommended for application-level code: